Softpawsies/Softpawsies/README.md

 - Furry
 - Proshipper
 - II have a typing quirk of repeating my I's when referring to myself in first person, if it's hard to read, ask for translations. /gen
-- Yes, II copied my bf's layout, he said II could :33
+- Yes, II copied my bf's layout, she said II could :33
+- Demoman kin
+- Cover discomfort